kunmishra2599/CM4044-Exercises/README.md

 # CM4044-Exercises
-Set of Exercises with Solutions for CM4044 (AI in Chemistry) at NTU
+This repository contains a set of programming exercises with solutions for CM4044 (AI in Chemistry) at NTU.